 So what are we learning from all this?
 Mainly, that that creative geniuses aren’t born creative geniuses.

-Of course, there’s a role for natural talent but the very process of writing, painting, inventing and sculpting – being highly prolific – helps you become better and more original in your field.
+Of course, there’s a role for natural talent but the very process of writing, researching and inventing – being highly prolific – helps you become better and more original in your field.

 Now saying all this, being prolific doesn’t give you an excuse to get sloppy and start blurting out half formed ideas – that’s just going to piss off everyone apart from your mum.
 Your work still needs to be the very best you can do.